-Here we’ll write about Africa and its double fight against Ebola, that killed thousands of victims again, and the battle against Boko Haram Islamic terrorism, which is back to affect Nigeria.
+Here we’re gonna write about Africa and its double fight against Ebola, that killed thousands of victims again, and the battle against Boko Haram Islamic terrorism, which is back to affect Nigeria.

-Therefore we’ll move to Middle East, where Iran is going through several violent international disputes; so blood doesn’t stop flowing in the region, after the recent attacks against Yemen and Afghanistan.
-Also, reading Framing the World, it’s possible to understand how Middle East political balances are changing, after Hamza bin Laden’s death.
+Therefore we’re going to move to the Middle East, where Iran is going through several violent international disputes; so blood doesn’t stop flowing in the region, after the recent attacks against Yemen and Afghanistan.
+Also, reading Framing the World, you'll understand how Middle East political balances are changing, after Hamza bin Laden’s death.

 Concerning Latin America instead, it’s necessary to mention some relevant trade moves, such as the Pacific Alliance intention to create a wide free trade area; while Brazil is nearing the USA, and it joined NATO.
 However Brazil has to deal with some ruthless miners who killed a village chief as he had opposed to their illegal activities